alifhaider/CareHub/README.md

 - [ ] User can book a schedule (With Special Note
 - [ ] Make the `/search` route fully functional
 - [ ] User can see their booking history

 Doctor
-- [x] Dashboard Overview Contain real data
+- [ ] Dashboard Overview Contain real data
+- [ ] Doctor can see upcoming appointment schedule